-4.9 Interviews and auditions
+4.12 Interviews and auditions

-4.9.1 Where applicants are to be interviewed, this requirement, as well as details on the conduct of the interview and any necessary preparation, will be clearly articulated in advance.
+4.12.1 Where applicants are to be interviewed, this requirement, as well as details on the conduct of the interview and any necessary preparation, will be clearly articulated in advance.
 Where programmes include interviews as part of their selection process this will be indicated on the relevant webpage.
-Goldsmiths will endeavour to provide applicants with at least 14 days' notice of the interview date and will, where possible, offer alternative dates or types of interview (for example a telephone or Skype interview).
+Goldsmiths will endeavour to provide applicants with at least 14 days' notice of the interview date and will, where possible, offer alternative dates or types of interview.
 Applicants will also be invited to provide details prior to the interview of any reasonable adjustments that should be taken into consideration.

-4.10 Portfolios and written work
+4.13 Portfolios and written work

-4.10.1 Some programmes at Goldsmiths include the assessment of additional material as part of the selection process, for example the consideration of written work, a creative portfolio or a show-reel.
+4.13.1 Some programmes at Goldsmiths include the assessment of additional material as part of the selection process, for example the consideration of written work, a creative portfolio or a show-reel.
 Additional material may be requested as part of the initial application or requested at a later date following a short-listing process.
 Where the selection process includes the consideration of additional material this information will be published on the individual programme's web-pages.
-In line with Goldsmiths' commitment to operating an admissions process that is fair, transparent and inclusive we will, where possible, provide advice and guidance on how the material will be assessed, and how an applicant might choose to present their creative material
+In line with Goldsmiths' commitment to operating an admissions process that is fair, transparent and inclusive we will, where possible, provide advice and guidance on how the material will be assessed, and how an applicant might choose to present their creative material.

-4.11 Admissions tests
+4.14 Admissions tests

-4.11.1 For popular programmes admissions tests may be used as part of the selection process.
+4.14.1 For popular programmes admissions tests may be used as part of the selection process.
 Admissions tests will normally be written tests that are timed and unseen and may be either paper based or conducted online.
 Where an admissions test will form part of the selection process this will be indicated on the programme's webpages.
-Admissions tests will normally be held at Goldsmiths and applicants will be formally invited by letter or email and will be provided with details on the format of the test along with any necessary preparation.
+Admissions tests may be held at Goldsmiths or online and applicants will be formally invited by email and will be provided with details on the format of the test along with any necessary preparation.
 We will endeavour to provide applicants with at least 14 days' notice of the test date.

-4.12 Advance fee payments
+4.15 Advance fee payments

-4.12.1 International applicants will be required to pay an advance fee payment to secure their place on the programme.
+4.15.1 International applicants will be required to pay an advance fee payment to secure their place on the programme.
 Details of this will be emailed once an offer of a place is made.
 Where a study visa is required the deposit must be paid prior to the start of the visa process.
 The definition of 'international' is subject to UK legislation and guidance from the UK Council for International Student Affairs (UKCISA).

-4.13 Meeting offer conditions, confirmation, clearing and adjustment
+4.16 Meeting offer conditions, confirmation and clearing